NlGHT/LetItOut/README.md

 ## Building
 Releases are automated with every push to main, you can always find the latest development builds in the [latest releases](https://github.com/NlGHT/LetItOut/releases/tag/latest).
-These may be unstable, but most likely they won't be.
-In addition, compiles that fail at any point won't be published to the releases.
+These may be unstable, but most likely they won't be as in order to be posted there they have to compile without errors.
 ### Windows
 Best way to do this is to install Qt through the [site](https://qt.io/download) after creating an account and downloading the maintenance tool.
 Open the project CMakeLists.txt with Qt Creator.
 Alternatively you can have a look at what is being done with the [github actions workflow](https://github.com/NlGHT/LetItOut/blob/main/.github/workflows/cmake.yml).